zuti666/English/Harry Potter and the Sorcerer's Stone CHAPTER FIFTEEN.md

 Something bright white was gleaming on the ground.
 They inched closer.

 It was the unicorn all right, and it was dead.
 Harry had never seen anything so beautiful and sad.
-Its long, slender legs were stuck out at odd angles where it had fallen and its mane was spread pearly-white on
+Its long, ==slender== legs were stuck out at odd angles where it had fallen and its ==mane== was spread pearly-white on

 204